Admission to the Clinical Psychology concentration in the PhD Psychology program is closed for Fall 2021

 The clinical psychology concentration is committed to the clinical science model.
 Our goal is to train clinical psychologists who are capable of integrating research and applied clinical activities.
-The program is unique in approaching clinical psychology from social psychological and contextual perspectives.
+We provide rigorous training in scientific methods and clinical activities, with an emphasis on those that are informed by empirical research.
+We emphasize theoretically informed, applied research that is capable of producing results with meaningful implications for positive change at the level of the individual, family, and community.
+Many of our faculty approach clinical psychology from social psychological and contextual perspectives.
 A social psychological approach uses theory and research from social psychology to understand emotional, cognitive, behavioral, and interpersonal functioning.
 A contextual perspective stresses the impact of social and cultural factors on the individual and vice versa.
-Most of the faculty members employ cognitive-behavioral and interpersonal approaches to research and clinical practice, but students also receive exposure to humanistic, existential, and psychodynamic perspectives.

 We are strongly committed to promoting diversity and training early career scientists of diverse backgrounds.
 We encourage students from backgrounds historically underrepresented in the sciences to apply, including but not limited to BIPOC, LBGTQIA+, first generation college students, and those of low socioeconomic status.

 This program has been identified by George Mason University as one that may lead to a career requiring professional licensure/certification.
 Federal regulations require Mason to disclose information as to whether this program meets/does not meet the educational requirements for licensure/certification in your state, or whether such a determination has not been made.
 Please consult our Licensure Disclosure Tool (https://provost.gmu.edu/licensure) for the disclosure statement specific to your desired state/program combination.